garychou/postindustrial/docs/entrepreneurial-design/README.md

 ---
 title: Entrepreneurial Design
 sidebar: false
+pageClass: entrepreneurialdesign
+sectiontitle: "What enables artists, entrepreneurs, and activists to be successful in today’s networked world?"
+sectionbyline: Christina Xu and Gary Chou
+sectionsubtitle: Fall 2018
+heroimage: "/class.png"
+herocaption: Students from School of Visual Arts MFA in Interaction Design go through an ideation exercise at the beginning of the semester.
+layout: LayoutEd
 ---

-::: slot overview
+::: slot body

-From 2012 - 2018, we ([Christina Xu](http://christinaxu.org/) and [Gary Chou](https://garychou.com/)) have explored this question primarily through our work co-teaching "Entrepreneurial Design", a semester-long compulsory course for first-year students at [School of Visual Arts MFA in Interaction Design](http://interactionsdesign.sva.edu/) program.
+From 2012 - 2018, we have explored this question primarily through our work co-teaching *Entrepreneurial Design*, a semester-long compulsory course for first-year students at [School of Visual Arts MFA in Interaction Design](http://interactionsdesign.sva.edu/) program.

 The course challenges students to: